rrwick/Bacsort/README.md

 ## Requirements

-Running Bacsort requires that you have [Mash](https://github.com/marbl/Mash) installed and available in your PATH.
+Running Bacsort requires that you have [Mash](http://mash.readthedocs.io/) installed and available in your PATH.
 If you can type `mash -h` into your terminal and not get an error, you should be good!
-To build trees, you'll need either [Quicktree](https://github.com/khowe/quicktree) or [RapidNJ](http://birc.au.dk/software/rapidnj/).
+There are multiple ways to build trees ([more info here](#step-4-build-tree)), but my recommended way requires [R](https://www.r-project.org/) with the [ape](https://cran.r-project.org/package=ape) and [phangorn](https://cran.r-project.org/package=phangorn) packages installed.

 You'll also need Python3 and [BioPython](http://biopython.org/).
 If `python3 -c "import Bio"` doesn't give you an error, you should be good!
 If you need to install BioPython, it's easiest to do with pip: `pip3 install biopython`

-Finally, depending on how you want to compute pairwise distances, you may need [FastANI](https://github.com/ParBLiSS/FastANI), [minimap2](https://github.com/lh3/minimap2) and/or the [edlib Python library](https://github.com/Martinsos/edlib/tree/master/bindings/python).
+Finally, depending on how you want to compute pairwise distances, you may also need [FastANI](https://github.com/ParBLiSS/FastANI).

 ## Installation

 You don't need to install Bacsort - it's just a collection of independent scripts which can be run directly.
-However, copying them to somewhere in your path (e.g. `~/.local/bin`) will make it easier to run:
+However, adding the Bacsort directory to your PATH will make the scripts easier to run:

 ```
 git clone https://github.com/rrwick/Bacsort
-install_dir="$HOME"/.local/bin
-mkdir -p "$install_dir"
-cp Bacsort/*.sh Bacsort/*.py "$install_dir"
-export PATH="$install_dir":"$PATH"  # Add this line to your .bashrc file (or equivalent) if needed
+export PATH=$(pwd)/Bacsort:"$PATH"  # Add this line to your .bashrc file (or equivalent) if needed
 ```